Skip to main content

 • Tweet

-Currently, all schools are exempt from VAT as they are considered eligible bodies under the Education Act.
-According to the VAT Act 1994, the provision of education or vocational training by an eligible body, along with closely related goods and services, is VAT-exempt.
-This includes fees for independent schools.
-Furthermore, about 50% of private and independent schools qualify for charitable status, making them eligible for certain reliefs from business rates.
+Until January 2025, all schools were exempt from VAT as they were considered eligible bodies under the Education Act.
+According to the VAT Act 1994, the provision of education or vocational training by an eligible body, along with closely related goods and services, was VAT-exempt.
+This included fees for independent schools.
+Furthermore, about 50% of private and independent schools qualified for charitable status, making them eligible for certain reliefs from business rates.

 News